ghoulmann/cs-curriculum/year_1.rst

 * Explain the storage, retrieval, and deletion of programs;
 * graphically and verbally differentiate between ohms, amps, volts;
 * Measure ohms, amps, volts.
+* Make sense of problems and persevere in solving them

 *Level 2*